Diabetes Risk Factors

-- Family history: If you have a blood relative with diabetes, your risk for developing it is significantly increased.
-Map out your family history tree (PDF) and take it to your doctor to find out what your family history may mean for you.
+- Family history: Some factors that increase the risk of diabetes are inherited from our parents or close biological relatives.
+If you have a blood relative with diabetes, your risk for developing it is significantly increased.
+Share your family health history with your doctor to find out what it may mean for you.

-- Race or ethnic background: If you’re of African-American, Asian-American, Latino/Hispanic-American, Native American or Pacific Islander descent, you have a greater likelihood of developing diabetes.
+- Race or ethnic background: If you’re of African-American, Asian-American, Latino/Hispanic-American, Native American or of Pacific-Islander descent, you have a greater chance of developing diabetes.

-You can — and should — do something about modifiable risk factors.
-By making healthy changes, you can reduce risk for diabetes or delay its development.
-The changes can also improve your overall quality of life.
+You can — and should — do something about your modifiable risk factors.
+You can reduce your risk for diabetes or delay its development by making healthy changes:

-- Overweight/obesity: Being overweight puts you at a higher risk of developing diabetes.
-Losing 5 percent to 7 percent of your body weight can cut your risk of developing pre-diabetes in half, and your risk decreases even more as you lose more weight.
+- Weight: Being overweight or obese increases your risk of developing diabetes.
+Losing 5% to 10% of your body weight—in addition to getting regular physical activity—can significantly reduce your risk of developing diabetes.
+Your risk decreases even more as you lose more weight.
+For most people, a body mass index calculator will provide a good target weight for your height.
 Learn how to manage your weight.

 - At least 150 minutes per week of moderate-intensity aerobic physical activity;

-- Or 75 minutes per week of vigorous-intensity aerobic physical activity;
+- Or 75 minutes per week of vigorous-intensity aerobic physical activity (or a combination of the two);

-- Or a combination of the two with muscle-strengthening at least two days per week.
+- And muscle-strengthening at least two days per week.

-- High blood pressure (hypertension): In addition to causing damage to the cardiovascular system, untreated high blood pressure has been linked to the development of diabetes.
+- Blood pressure: In addition to causing damage to the cardiovascular system, untreated high blood pressure has been linked to complications from diabetes.
+People with diabetes and HBP should maintain a blood pressure of less than 130/80 mm Hg.
+Normal blood pressure is below 120/80 mm Hg.
 Learn more about high blood pressure and how to control it.

-- Abnormal cholesterol (lipid) levels: Low HDL “good” cholesterol and/or high triglycerides can increase the risk for Type 2 diabetes and cardiovascular disease.
-A healthy eating plan, sufficient aerobic physical activity and a healthy weight can help improve abnormal lipid levels.
-Sometimes, medications are necessary.
+- Cholesterol (lipid) levels: Diabetes is associated with atherosclerosis (hardening of the arteries) and blood vessel disease.
+Low HDL “good” cholesterol and/or high triglycerides can increase the risk for Type 2 diabetes and cardiovascular disease.
+Following a healthy eating plan, getting regular physical activity and reaching and maintaining a healthy weight can help improve abnormal lipid levels.
+Sometimes, medications are also needed.

-By following our healthy living tips, you can take control of these modifiable risk factors.
-Taking proactive steps now can prevent or delay the development of diabetes, and improve your quality of life.
+By following our healthy living tips, you can take control of your modifiable risk factors.
+Taking proactive steps now can prevent or delay the development of diabetes and improve your quality of life.